Home » Repairs & Maintenance » How Long Do Caravan Shock Absorbers Last?

 by | Aug 26, 2016 | Repairs & Maintenance | 1 comment

-Customers regularly ask, ‘How long do caravan shock absorbers last?’.
+Customers regularly ask, ‘How long do caravan shock absorbers last?’
 Unfortunately, the answer is not simple and can depend on a variety of factors.
-Generally, shock absorbers should last between 50,000km and 100,000km but this is all dependant on influences such as terrain, wear and installation.
+Generally, shock absorbers should last between 50,000km and 100,000km, but this is all dependent on influences such as terrain, wear, and installation.

 Firstly, it is important to understand a little about shock absorbers and how they keep your caravan on the road.